 In 1540, the year in which Arequipa was built, the land was divided between its founders and the Spanish nobility of the time.
-The land on which CIRQA now sits, was granted to Alonso De Luque, a renowned scribe.
+The land on which CIRQA sits was granted to Alonso De Luque, a renowned scribe.
 He later bequeathed it to the Augustinian Order requesting to build a church with cloisters, patios, orchards and gardens as well as a sepulchre for him and his wife under the future altar of Saint Nicholas of Tolentino.